cekrem/elm-ci-setup/README.md

 **Cache not being restored?**

-- Ensure the cache path matches where Elm actually stores data (i.e., the `ELM_HOME` you configured)
+- Ensure the cache path matches the `ELM_HOME` directory you configured
+- Check your CI provider's cache logs for errors

 **Still seeing network requests?**

-- A new dependency was added (expected behavior)
+- A new dependency was added (expected — new packages must be downloaded once)
-- The cache key changed, triggering a fresh download
-- Check that `ELM_HOME` environment variable is set correctly
+- Check that the `ELM_HOME` environment variable is set correctly before `elm make` runs

 ---